microsoft/DirectX-Graphics-Samples/Samples/Desktop/D3D12HelloWorld/readme.md

 This sample shows you how to use fences and multiple allocators to queue up multiple frames to the GPU.

+## Hello, VADecode! sample

+This sample shows you how to use Libva for Windows for decoding a basic H264 bitstream and rendering to screen.
+This sample depends on https://www.nuget.org/packages/Microsoft.Direct3D.VideoAccelerationCompatibilityPack/

+## Hello, VAEncode! sample

+This sample shows you how to use Libva for Windows to perform video processing effects and encode the D3D12 render targets presented to screen to a basic H264 encoded bitstream.
+This sample depends on https://www.nuget.org/packages/Microsoft.Direct3D.VideoAccelerationCompatibilityPack/

+## Hello, VAResourceInterop! sample

+This sample shows you how to use Libva for Windows for inter-operating between D3D12 resources and VA surfaces.
+This sample depends on https://www.nuget.org/packages/Microsoft.Direct3D.VideoAccelerationCompatibilityPack/

 ### Optional features
 The Texture and Constant Buffer samples have been updated to build against the Windows 10 Anniversary Update SDK.
 In this SDK a new revision of Root Signatures is available for Direct3D 12 apps to use.
 Root Signature 1.1 allows for apps to declare when descriptors in a descriptor heap won't change or the data descriptors point to won't change.
 This allows the option for drivers to make optimizations that might be possible knowing that something (like a descriptor or the memory it points to) is static for some period of time.